-A librarian serving as President, Grievance Officer, or Contract Maintenance Officer of the Union, is entitled to 25% released time for Terms I and II based on substantial involvement.
+A Library Faculty serving as President, Grievance Officer, or Contract Maintenance Officer of the Union, is entitled to 25% release time for Terms I and II based on substantial involvement.
 The bargaining unit member chiefly responsible for negotiations is entitled to 25% release time during contract negotiation.
-A Librarian teaching a credit course, in addition to their normal library responsibilities is entitled to an overload stipend as defined in Article 9.6.
+A Library Faculty teaching a credit course, in addition to their normal library responsibilities is entitled to an overload stipend as defined in Article 9.6.